mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 ### World Data Settings

 Just because a world consists of multiple screens, does not mean it needs to scroll between those.
-You could also connect them via Pipe Pairs in Foundry and want to hide the fact, that there are multiple screens.
+You could also connect them via Pipe Pairs in Foundry and hide the fact, that there are multiple screens.
 That is achieved, by disabling scrolling.

 If you have a World with more than one screen, disable scrolling and still walk past the first screen, you'll find Mario